-Without a doubt, Kanban is a great option for those needing flexibility and adaptability in their project management.
+Without a doubt, Kanban is an excellent option for those needing flexibility and adaptability in their project management.
 However, just saying this is the way our team works from now on is not enough.
 If you want Kanban to work for you, first you have to work for Kanban.
-These 4 steps will help you make the smooth transition we all seek.
+These four steps will help you make the smooth transition we all seek.

 1 – Communicate the reasons behind the switch

-In order to make sure your team agrees to make a switch to Kanban, first they need to know about it.
+To make sure your team agrees to make a switch to Kanban.
+First, they need to know about it.
 Approach this in a manner where everyone feels and knows why Kanban will be the best choice or why you have decided to try it out.

-Whether you have solid and serious reasoning behind it or just feel like it could be a great fit, make sure your team is on the same page.
+Whether you have severe and reliable reasoning behind it or just feel like it could be a great fit, make sure your team is on the same page.
 They will be much more accepting and open to the idea of Kanban if you are open and honest with them.
-The worst thing you could do in this situation is simply impose the new method on them without any explanation.
+The worst thing you could do in this situation simply imposes the new method on them without any explanation.

 2 – Start simple